opendnssec/opendnssec-manual/wiki/softhsm2-design.md

 ### Module testing

-SoftHSM v2 will incorporate module tests for each component at the interface level of the interfaces specified above; these tests are implemented using the (CPPunit test framework)[http://cppunit.sourceforge.net/].
+SoftHSM v2 will incorporate module tests for each component at the interface level of the interfaces specified above; these tests are implemented using the [CPPunit test framework](http://cppunit.sourceforge.net/).

 ### Design verification